ethereum/portal-network-specs/roadmaps.md

 ### 5. Visualisations of witnesses, and their reductions

 ### 6. Further work on semi-stateless approach as an "average case" optimisation

+### 7. State analytics
-### 7. Make witness semantics executable in Z3
+### 8. Make witness semantics executable in Z3
-### 8. One network vs "two networks" vs "three networks"
+### 9. One network vs "two networks" vs "three networks"
-### 9. Stategies for enabling gas charge for witnesses
+### 10. Stategies for enabling gas charge for witnesses
-### 10. Witness chunking for more efficient relay
+### 11. Witness chunking for more efficient relay
-### 11. Transaction format to include proof of balance and proof of nonce of sender
+### 12. Transaction format to include proof of balance and proof of nonce of sender
-### 12. Incentiviation of witness production and relay
+### 13. Incentiviation of witness production and relay
-### 13. Periodic state swarming
+### 14. Periodic state swarming

 ## Implementation roadmap